 The Management team receive many complaints about unattended vehicles and notices placed on the offending vehicles and letters to the owners asking for their co-operation are ignored.
-In an attempt to improve / resolve the problem LMM have added new NO PARKING signs and are also considering using a specialist parking control company for private land, to patrol the garage area.
-Parked and unattended vehicles in the garage area could then attract a £130 charge.
+In an attempt to improve / resolve the problem LMM have added new NO PARKING signs.

 Occasionally we have vehicles that are apparently abandoned, unroadworthy or with a SORN notice left in the access road or garage area.
 This is not tolerated as it causes considerable nuisance.
 After reasonable warning to remove the vehicles it is our policy to contact the Police, the DVLA and London Borough Council and between us the vehicles are either just removed or removed and crushed under Section 3 Refuse Disposal (Amenities) Act 1978.
 In 2016 we successfully used this Act to remove two offending vehicles.

-If all the spaces are taken, did you know that for between £40 and £55 (2021) depending on CO2 emissions, you can park on Devonshire Road in the residents' parking bays for 12 months?
+If all the spaces are taken, did you know that for around £50 (2023) depending on CO2 emissions, you can park on Devonshire Road in the residents' parking bays for 12 months?
 The permit is valid anywhere in the Green Zone, subject to the terms and conditions.
 There are some free visitor parking vouchers included in the fee.
 Roadside parking is free on Devonshire Road before 8 a.m. and after 6.30 p.m.
 Monday to Saturday and all day Sunday.
 There is a sliding scale of fees for up to three permits per flat.
 For more information call Sutton Parking Services on 020 8770 5070.